ChurchApps/FreeShowWeb/src/routes/docs/show-type/+page.md

 ```
 #### Divide into slides with blank lines
 Lines of a song part can be divided into separate slides by adding an empty line between the song part lines.
-However normally this is not needed as you can also say how many lines are display in the **Styles** section of the **Settings**.
+However normally this is not needed as you can also set how many lines are display in the **Styles** section of the **Settings**.
 During the show presentation a progress indicator will display below the song part slide to show how much of the song part has already been displayed.

 Here is an example of a verse with four lines that is divided so that the first two lines are on one slide and lines three and four are on the second slide.
 ```